NASIG

 List of Calls NASIG will send out and general dates**

-• Conference Sessions (40 - 50 minute presentation with Q&A)
+• Conference Sessions (45 minute presentation including Q&A)

 • Snapshot Sessions (short 5-minute presentations)